Class-Conditional Conformal Prediction with Many Classes: Introduction

 \paragraph{Other types of conditional conformal prediction.}

-``Conditional coverage'' is a term that, within the conformal literature, often refers to coverage at a particular input value $X=x$.
+``Conditional coverage'' is a term that, within the conformal prediction literature, often refers to coverage at a particular input value $X=x$.
 It is known to be impossible to achieve coverage conditional on $X=x$, for all $x$, without invoking further distributional assumptions \citep{lei2014distribution, vovk2012conditional, barber2021limits}.
-However, approximate $X$-conditional coverage can be achieved in practice by designing better score functions \citep{romano2019conformalized, romano2020classification, angelopoulos2022image}, or by modifying the conformal procedure itself \citep{romano2020malice, guan2023localized}.
+However, approximate $X$-conditional coverage can be achieved in practice by designing better score functions \citep{romano2019conformalized, romano2020classification, angelopoulos2022image} or by modifying the conformal procedure itself \citep{romano2020malice, guan2023localized, gibbs2023conformal}.
 Our work draws inspiration from the latter camp, but our aim is to achieve class-conditional ($Y$-conditional) coverage rather than $X$-conditional coverage.
-Note that $X$-conditional coverage does not make sense in settings where $Y$ is not random given $X=x$ (e.g., in image classification, if $x$ is an image of a dog, then the true label at $X=x$ is always $y=\mathsf{dog}$, with no intrinsic randomness).
+Note that $X$-conditional coverage is hard to interpret in settings in which $Y$ is not random given $X=x$ (e.g., in image classification, if $x$ is an image of a dog, then the true label is always $y=\mathsf{dog}$, with no intrinsic randomness after conditioning on $X=x$).
 In such settings, it is more natural to consider class-conditional coverage.